seanmcquaid/typescript-library-template/README.md

 1. Upgrade the version number of the package
 2. Commit the version bump
 3. Run `yarn build`
+4. Change into the `dist` directory
-4. Run `npm publish`
+5. Run `npm publish`
-5. Your package will now be publicly available on NPM!
+6. Your package will now be publicly available on NPM!